-'in Romania, areas planted with vines in the following wine growing regions: Dealurile Munteniei și Olteniei with Dealurile Buzăului, Dealu Mare, Severinului and Plaiurile Drâncei, Colinele Dobrogei, Terasele Dunării, the South wine region, including sands and other favourable regions.';
+'in Romania, areas planted with vines in the following wine growing regions:

+Dealurile Munteniei și Olteniei with Dealurile Buzăului, Dealu Mare, Severinului and Plaiurile Drâncei, Colinele Dobrogei, Terasele Dunării, the South wine region, including sands and other favourable regions.';

-- (32c) in Appendix I of Annex VII point 4(g) is replaced by the following: - '(g) in Croatia, areas planted with vines in the following sub-regions: Hrvatska Istra, Hrvatsko primorje and Dalmatinska zagora.'; - (32d) in point 6 of Appendix I of Annex VII, the following point is added: - '(h) in Croatia, areas planted with vines in the following sub-regions: Sjeverna Dalmacija and Srednja i Južna Dalmacija.'; - (32e) in Section B of Part I of Annex VIII, point 7(b) is replaced by the following: - (b) raise the total alcoholic strength by volume of the products referred to in paragraph 6 for the production of wines with a protected designation of origin or a protected geographical indication to a level to be determined by Member States.';
+- (iv) point 4(g) is replaced by the following: - '(g) in Croatia, areas planted with vines in the following sub-regions: Hrvatska Istra, Hrvatsko primorje and Dalmatinska zagora.'; - (v) in point 6, the following point is added: - '(h) in Croatia, areas planted with vines in the following sub-regions: Sjeverna Dalmacija and Srednja i Južna Dalmacija.';

-(32f) in Part I of Annex VIII, Section C is replaced by the following:

-'C. Acidification and de-acidification

-- 1. Fresh grapes, grape must, partially fermented grape must, new wine still in fermentation and wine may be subject to acidification and de-acidification. - 2.
+- (33) in Part I of Annex VIII is amended as follows: - (a) Part I is amended as follows: - (i) in Section B, point 7(b) is replaced by the following: - '(b) raise the total alcoholic strength by volume of the products referred to in paragraph 6 for the production of wines with a protected designation of origin or a protected geographical indication to a level to be determined by Member States.'; - (ii) Section C is replaced by the following: - 'C. Acidification and de-acidification - 1.
+Fresh grapes, grape must, partially fermented grape must, new wine still in fermentation and wine may be subject to acidification and de-acidification. - 2.
 Acidification of the products, referred to in point 1 may be carried out only up to a limit of 4 g/l expressed as tartaric acid, or 53,3 milliequivalents per litre. - 3.
 De-acidification of wines may be carried out only up to a limit of 1 g/l expressed as tartaric acid, or 13,3 milliequivalents per litre. - 4.
 Grape must intended for concentration may be partially de-acidified. - 5.
-Acidification and enrichment, except by way of derogation to be adopted by the Commission by means of delegated acts pursuant to Article 75(2), and acidification and de-acidification of one and the same product shall be mutually exclusive processes.'; - (32g) in Section D of Part I of Annex VIII, point 3 is replaced by the following: - '3.
-Acidification and de-acidification of wines shall take place only in the wine-growing zone where the grapes used to produce the wine in question were harvested.'; - (33) in Part I of Annex VIII, the following Section \mathbf{E} is added: - 'E. Dealcoholisation processes
+Acidification and enrichment, except by way of derogation to be adopted by the Commission by means of delegated acts pursuant to Article 75(2), and acidification and de-acidification of one and the same product shall be mutually exclusive processes.';

+- (iii) in Section D, point 3 is replaced by the following: - '3.
+Acidification and de-acidification of wines shall take place only in the winegrowing zone where the grapes used to produce the wine in question were harvested.'; - (iv) the following Section \mathbf{E} is added: - 'E. Dealcoholisation processes